spiral/docs/docs/en/start/http-basics.md

 ::: tab Using Attributes

-Spiral makes it easy to define your application's routes by using PHP attributes.
-All you have to do is add the `#[Route]` attribute to the controller's method like so:
+Spiral simplifies route definition in your application by utilizing PHP attributes.
+You just need to add the `#[Route]` attribute to the controller's method, as shown below:

 ```php app/src/Endpoint/Web/CurrentDateController.php
 use Spiral\Router\Annotation\Route;